 SCHOEPS MICROPHONES IN USE

-Although vast in its array of variations with respect to model, accessories and capsule choice, the Schoeps microphone catalogue is broken down into 4 distinct microphones – The Collette, CCM, V4 and Shotgun along with their variants.
+Although vast in its array of variations with respect to model, accessories and capsule choice, the Schoeps microphone catalogue is broken down into 4 distinct microphones – The Colette, CCM, V4 and Shotgun along with their variants.

 The CCM and Colette microphones use the identical microphone capsules and their electrical specifications are also equal.
 The choice between the two series is, therefore, a question of practical application.
 Given their size you would choose a CCM microphone where space is a consideration.